NEWS & EVENTS

 - Be kept up-to-date on lake news & events

-KEEPING LAUREL LAKE CLEAN & HEALTHY - READ ABOUT IN THE CURRENT LAUREL LAKE LEDGER
+KEEPING LAUREL LAKE CLEAN & HEALTHY - LEARN MORE IN THE SPRING 23 LAUREL LAKE LEDGER

 Awareness that maintaining a healthy Laurel Lake ecosystem is the shared responsibility of our entire lake community is an important step in tackling these challenges that threaten the lake’s health.
 Many important efforts are already being made in that regard, such as the Laurel Lake Association’s Aquatic Invasive Species (Weed Watchers) group, Lake Water Quality Assessment program, and the Lake Host program.
 But, there is much more that can be, and is being, done to keep our lake clean and healthy.